2023 Board of Directors Applications are Closed!

 Who is on the Vetting Committee and how are they chosen?

 The Bylaws dictate that the Vetting Committee must consist of 7-9 REALTOR® Members.
 The committee must consist of two (2) sitting Directors and may not include the sitting President or Past President.
 The bylaws also indicate that the committee (including its chair) is appointed by the Board of Directors, excluding the sitting President and Past President.

 What is the timeline and process for the Board of Directors Election?

 The Board of Directors election will take place in September each year.
 Each primary and secondary REALTOR® member eligible to vote will be able to cast one vote for each of the open positions.
 The candidates with the highest number of votes shall be deemed the winners of the election.

 If you’re not advanced by the Vetting Committee as a Board Candidate, how can you get on the ballot?

 Following the report of the Vetting Committee to the membership before July 31, a member not nominated may add their name to the slate by filing a petition.
 The candidate must notify the CEO if they wish to file a petition.
 ABoR provides the Board-approved petition form and a current membership count to determine the number of signatures needed at that time.
 The petition must be signed by 1 percent of the membership with no more than 25 percent of the signatures from any one company.
 A petitioner may begin gathering signatures as early as June 1 that year.
 The petition and gathered signatures must be filed with the CEO no later than September 1.

 When a seat on the Board of Directors is vacated, how and when is it filled?

-The Bylaws indicate that “vacancies among the Officers and the Board of Directors shall be filled by a majority vote of the Board of Directors".
+The Bylaws indicate that “vacancies among the Officers and the Board of Directors may be filled by a majority vote of the Board of Directors".
 The term of any person elected as an at-large Director as a result of a vacancy shall continue until the next annual election.